IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-01.md

 grateful.

-Significant contributions to this document were gratefully received from Dhruv Dhody, Xufeng Liu, Jie Dong, and Reza Rokui.
+Significant contributions to this document were gratefully received from Jari Arkko, Dhruv Dhody, Reza Rokui, Xufeng Liu, and Jie Dong.
 Useful comments have also been received from Sergio Belotti and Kiran Makhijani.